Virginia Colonies

 Cape Henry Colony

-Cape Henry Colony was chartered April 2, 2017 and it has grown to a membership of 17 with several new applications in for approval.
-We have members from NY, LA, NC as well as VA.
-In VA we have members from Virginia Beach, Yorktown, Williamsburg, Port Hayward, Poquoson, Newport News, Portsmouth, and Richmond.
+Cape Henry Colony was chartered on April 2, 2017 and has grown to a membership of 26 with several prospective members currently working on their applications.
+We have members from New York, Louisiana, North Carolina, in addition to Virginia.
+In Virginia we have members from Virginia Beach, Yorktown, Williamsburg, Port Hayward, Poquoson, Newport News, Portsmouth, and Richmond.

 Problems with this website?
 Contact the webmaster.